Bylaws of Village Garden Club of Dennis

 ARTICLE I – NAME

-The name of this organization shall be VILLAGE GARDEN CLUB OF DENNIS, located in Dennis, Massachusetts and hereafter referred to as VGC.
+The name of this organization shall be VILLAGE GARDEN CLUB OF DENNIS, located in Dennis, Massachusetts and hereafter referred to as VGCD.

-The objectives of the club shall be to provide a common meeting ground for all interested in gardening, flower arranging, and horticulture; to encourage the beautification of our community; to promote the conservation and preservation of our natural beauty and resources; and to encourage a knowledge of horticulture, environmental science, or allied fields by means of scholarships, and community service.
+The mission of the club shall be to provide a common meeting ground for all interested in gardening, conservation, horticulture, and flower arranging.
+To encourage the beautification of our community; to promote the conservation and preservation of our natural beauty and resources; and to encourage a knowledge of horticulture, environmental science, or allied fields of by means of scholarships and community service.

 ARTICLE III – MEMBERSHIP

-1. The club shall be limited to 120 Active members.
+1. The club shall be limited to town regulations and meeting facilities regulations and guidelines.

-2. Applications for Membership may be obtained from the membership chair(s).
+2. Applications for Membership may be obtained from the membership chairs(s), or on-line at the VGCD website.www.villagegardenclubofdennis.org.

 B. Membership Requirements

-1. An Active Member must attend four (4) general monthly meetings.
+1. An Active Member is required to attend four (4) general monthly meetings.

-6. Should health, physical limitations or family issues occur that preclude a member in good standing from participation in club duties, they shall be excused.
-If possible, the member shall send a notification to the Membership chair(s).
+5. Should health, physical limitations or family issues occur that preclude a member in good standing from participation in club duties, they shall be excused.
+The member should send a notification to the Membership chairs(s) requesting a Leave of Absence (LOA) status.

 ARTICLE IV – DUES

-A. The amount of the annual, nonrefundable dues shall be recommended by the Full Board and approved by a majority vote of themembers present.
-Dues must be received by May 30.
-If still delinquent by June 30, membership will be forfeited.
+A. The amount of the annual, nonrefundable dues shall be recommended by the Full Board and approved by a majority vote of the members present.
+Dues must be received by May 30th.
+If still delinquent by June 30th, membership will be forfeited.

 ARTICLE V – MEETINGS